New Potassium Weight Loss Study

 By Steve Blechman

-A new study that was published in the journal Nutrients on June 2, 2019, shows that decreased body mass index (BMI) could be obtained by increasing dietary potassium to help encourage weight loss.
+Is there a connection between low levels of potassium and belly fat?
+A new potassium weight loss study was published in the journal Nutrients on June 2, 2019, and shows that decreased body mass index (BMI) could be obtained by increasing dietary potassium to help encourage weight loss.
 The researchers in the study acknowledged that, “It is notable that the increase in dietary potassium was a stronger predictor of weight loss in this study than such well-established factors as a reduction in sugar consumption and in overall caloric intake.”

 The researchers stated, “Dietary consumption of potassium in the general population in Western countries appears to be substantially lower than the Dietary Recommended Intake (DRI) of ≥4.7 g.[grams.]”

 There is evidence that low dietary potassium intake may negatively be linked to obesity.
 A meta-analysis and epidemiological data reported that, “studies concluded that high potassium intake was associated with a decreased odds ratio for having obesity and the MS [metabolic syndrome.]”
 (Nutrients, 2016)

 The researchers acknowledge, “The mechanisms through which higher dietary potassium may facilitate weight loss remain elusive.
 Putative effects might involve a reduction in inflammation and improvement in insulin sensitivity, subtle effects on serum potassium which modulate energy balance or neural routes which depend on gut sensing of potassium with beneficial effects on fat deposition/mobilization or energy balance.”
 (Nutrients, June 2, 2019; Nutrients, 2016; Am J Clinical Nutrition, 2014; Semin Nephrol, 2013)